andre4freelance/BIRD-v2-RS-IXP/README.md

 # BIRD 2.14 Route Server Internet Exchange Point
-This documentation explains how an Linux Debian with BIRD 2.14 acting as a Route Server (RS) can simplify peering at an Internet Exchange Point (IXP).
+This document explains how a Debian Linux system running BIRD 2.14 can be used as a Route Server (RS) to simplify peering at an Internet Exchange Point (IXP).
+The topology is reused from a previous FRR RS project and I just replace FRR with BIRD as a Route Server.

 ---